 Safeguarding U18s in Open Age Football

-The safeguarding of under 18s in football is essential to ensure that everyone plays their part in making the game safe for everyone to enjoy.
+The safeguarding of under-18 players in football is essential to ensure that everyone plays their part in making the game safe for everyone to enjoy.

 In North Riding, there are many leagues and clubs that offer opportunities for 16 and 17 year olds to play in open age adult football.
 This is a great way for a club to grow and maintain its youth talent and also provides chances for the young players to improve their skills and knowledge of the adult game.

-Anyone who is under the age of 18 is classed in law as a child and the standards that apply for all youth football also apply for open age football where there are under 18 year olds.
-It is important for clubs to recognise that these players will enjoy and thrive as long as their environment allows them to have safe experiences that are adapted to be age-appropriate.
+We also need everyone involved to recognise that anyone who is under the age of 18 is classed, by law, as a child and so extra safeguards need to be in place to limit risk.
+The FA are working towards bringing the same standards that apply for all youth football in to apply for open age football where there are under 18 year old players involved.
+It is important for clubs and leagues recognise that these players will enjoy and thrive as long as their environment allows them to have safe experiences that are adapted to be age-appropriate.

-Clubs should consider communication and language, physical environment such as showers and changing rooms, and making sure that these players feel empowered and comfortable in reporting anything that might make them feel ill at ease.
+We ask clubs and leagues to work with everyone to be mindful of the children present where appropriate and consider communication and language, the physical environment such as showers and changing rooms, and making sure that these players feel safe, empowered and comfortable in reporting anything that might make them feel ill at ease.

 Your Safeguarding Responsibilities